Sonny Jurgensen: Washington Redskins (1964–1974)

 The Redskins enjoyed a resurgence in the early 1970s under coach George Allen and made it as far as Super Bowl VII, losing to the Miami Dolphins.
 However, Billy Kilmer started in place of Jurgensen, who was again bothered by injuries in 1971 and 1972.

 During this period, a quarterback controversy developed between the two, complete with fans sporting "I Love Billy" or "I Love Sonny" bumper stickers on their vehicles.
 The defensive-minded Allen preferred Kilmer's conservative, ball-control style of play to Jurgensen's more high-risk approach.
 Despite the controversy, Jurgensen was helpful to his rival.
 Even to this day, Kilmer still stays at Jurgensen's house when he is in town.

 In 1974, at the age of 40 and in his final season, Jurgensen won his third NFL passing crown even though he was still splitting time with Kilmer.
-In what would be the final game of his NFL career, Jurgensen made his first and only appearance in an NFL postseason game in the Redskins' 19–10 loss to the Los Angeles Rams in the first round of the 1974 NFC playoffs.
+In the final game of his NFL career, Jurgensen made his first and only appearance as a quarterback in an NFL postseason game in the Redskins' 19–10 loss to the Los Angeles Rams in the first round of the 1974 NFC playoffs.
 He came off the bench in relief of Kilmer and completed six of 12 passes but also threw three interceptions.

 Jurgensen is recognized as the finest pure passer of his time.
 A five-time Pro Bowl selection, he earned three NFL individual passing titles.
 He exceeded 400 yards passing in a single game five times, and threw five touchdown passes in a game twice.
 With a career rating of 82.6, his stats include 2,433 completions for 32,224 yards and 255 touchdowns.
 He also rushed for 493 yards and 15 touchdowns.

 Jurgensen's 82.62 career passer rating is the highest for any player in the "Dead Ball Era" (pre-1978).

-Lombardi would later tell Pat Peppler of the Green Bay Packers head office that, "If we would have had Sonny Jurgensen in Green Bay, we’d never have lost a game.”
+Lombardi once told Pat Peppler of the Green Bay Packers head office that, "If we would have had Sonny Jurgensen in Green Bay, we’d never have lost a game.”